 There is a very furthest minimum point to which the water goes out, and a very highest maximum depth to which it comes in, which is when you’ll hear it referred to as a ‘9m tide, or a 7m tide’ etc. The fun starts when the incoming tide is at its highest and a strong wind is behind it – and then it comes over the wall.

 High tide moves forward about half an hour with each tide, with two high tides a day, one every 12 ½ hours.
-The times of the tides are published each year - you can get the information online or through a little book called a tide table.
-If you come to Fleetwood frequently it might pay you to buy one.
-They are available from the Tourist Information Centre and newsagents locally for about £1.50.
+The times of the tides are published each year – you can get the information online or through a little book called a tide table.
+If you come to the Fylde Coast frequently it might pay you to buy one.
+They are available from the Tourist Information Centre and local newsagents.

 If you particularly want to enjoy the beach, it will help if you check these tide times.
 There are beaches at Cleveleys that remain dry at high tide, including the top of Rossall Beach.

-However, the you can walk along the promenade along the whole of the seafront at Cleveleys, with footpaths right against the waters edge, that you can enjoy at any time, along with spots where you can pitch your deck chair on dry land and enjoy the view on a warm day!
+However, you can walk along the promenade along the whole of the seafront at Cleveleys, with footpaths right against the waters edge, that you can enjoy at any time.
+There are spots where you can pitch your deck chair on dry land and enjoy the view on a warm day!

 If you want to do something on the beach have a look at the tide table to see when it’s in or out.